 - you obtain shared custody of a child

-- you retain custody of a child following the breakdown of your union and you were not previously receiving child assistance payments in your name.
+- you retain custody of a child following a separation and you are not already receiving Family Allowance payments in your name.